vorobalek/autobackend/README.md

 }
 ```

-For detailed information on generated endpoints, access `/swagger`.
+For detailed information on generated endpoints, visit `/swagger`.

 ### Endpoints